seek-oss/snyk-buildkite-plugin/README.md

 ### `path` (optional)
-The path to the dependency file from the root of the repository
+The path to the dependency file from the root of the repository For node repositories, specifying the path to package-json.lock or yarn.lock is the preferred method.

 Example: package.json (defaults to looking in the root directory)